Alice Dunbar Nelson: Later life and death

 She moved from Delaware to Philadelphia in 1932, when her husband joined the Pennsylvania Athletic Commission.
-During this time, her health declined.
+Following the move her health declined.
 She died from a heart ailment on September 18, 1935, at the age of 60.
 She was cremated in Philadelphia.
 She was made an honorary member of Delta Sigma Theta sorority.
-Her papers were collected by the University of Delaware.
+Her papers are considered one of the most substantial and comprehensive archives of an early African American woman writer in the United States.
+Her work has been preserved through the dedication of her niece, and these materials now reside in the University of Delaware's Special Collections library, ensuring her legacy and insights endure.

 Her diary, published in 1984, detailed her life during the years 1921 and 1926 to 1931 and provided useful insight into the lives of black women during this time.
 It "summarizes her position in an era during which law and custom limited access, expectations, and opportunities for black women."
 Her diary addressed issues such as family, friendship, sexuality, health, professional problems, travels, and often financial difficulties.